 Laws of Chemical Combination

-- In a chemical reaction, two or more molecules interact to produce new compounds and are called reactants, whereas the newly formed compounds are called products.
+- In a chemical reaction, two or more molecules interact to produce new compounds; they are called reactants, whereas the newly formed compounds are called products.

 Law of Conservation of Mass

 - According to the law of conservation of mass, matter can neither be created nor destroyed in a chemical reaction.
 It remains conserved.

-- Mass of reactants will be equal to the mass of products.
+- The mass of reactants will be equal to the mass of products.

 Law of Constant Proportions

-- A pure chemical compound contains the same elements combined together in a fixed proportion by mass is given by the law of definite proportions.
+- A pure chemical compound containing the same elements combined together in a fixed proportion by mass is given by the law of definite proportions.

 - For e.g., If we take water from a river or from an ocean, both have oxygen and hydrogen in the same proportion.